 Understanding the Basics of Starting a Restaurant

-Kicking off a restaurant with zilch in the bank might sound like a plot from a feel-good movie, but hey, it’s doable.
+Kicking off a restaurant with zilch in the bank might sound like a plot from a feel-good movie, but hey, it’s doable if you get a factoring company to help.
 The secret sauce?
 Embracing low-budget startup ideas such as food trucks, ghost kitchens, and home-based catering businesses.

 These aren’t just cost-effective; they’re your entry ticket to the food service universe without selling an arm and leg.